piotrsiupa/git-istash/tests/README.md

 There are also filtering and formatting options.
 (For more information, run `run.sh --help`.
 You really should; this is the most important script and there is quite a lot to it.)

+## `clear.sh`
+A simple script that removes files left by running tests.
+Normally, those files are left only if a test fail - allowing examination of the failure and acting as a marker that a test has failed (which is used by the flag `--failed` of `run.sh`).
+Removing those files effectively un-marks all test as failed.

 ## `monitor.sh`

 A simple wrapper for `run.sh`, which at first runs all specified tests to check which ones are not passing, and then it reruns them every time when any relevant file has changed.